amitkumar0000/android-activity/README.md

  SingleInstance:  Same as SingleTask.
 This activity will be only activity on Task.
                   Once activity is created. next time it will be call via onNewIntent

+  Question :- Can we have activity without layout Answer :- Yes.  e.g BaseActivity